stappersg/vBook/src/introduction.md

 ## Contributing

 We'd love your help!
-Please see [CONTRIBUTING][contrib] file to learn about the kinds of contributions we're looking for.
+Please see the [CONTRIBUTING][contrib] file to learn about the kinds of contributions we're looking for.

 [contrib]: https://github.com/viridIT/vBook/blob/main/CONTRIBUTING.md